iziz/libPhoneNumber-iOS/README.md

         scripts/versionCommitter.swift 2.2.4 --push --remote myOrigin

-3. Create a pull request for the created branch (ex: `Version-2.2.4`)
-4. Create a draft release in github describing the changes
-4. Try to get at lest 2 approvals on the pull request
-5. Lint the cocoapod
+3. Lint the cocoapod

         pod lib lint libPhoneNumber-iOS.podspec

+4. Create a pull request for the created branch (ex: `Version-2.2.4`)
+5. Create a draft release in github describing the changes
+6. Try to get at least 2 approvals on the pull request
+7. Pull in pull request onto master
-7. Push the podspec
+8. Push the podspec

         pod trunk push libPhoneNumber-iOS.podspec